Lab 7: Multithreading

 time_log()

-comments at the top of the function.
-This function takes an array of
+based on the comments at the top of the function.
+This function takes an array of generators, primes, and values of the form gn mod p.
+You will loop through these values, callingdiscrete_log()

-and storing the result in the logs
+and storing the result in thelogs

-to calculate the time to perform
+to calculate the time to perform the computations. - Implement the

 time_log_thread()

-function as a wrapper to call
+function as a wrapper to calltime_log()

 main()

-discrete log computation in parallel.
-Your output produced here should
+to run the discrete log computation in parallel.
+Your output produced here should match the unithreaded version identically, including the order of messages produced.